mako-framework/docs/04_command_line/02_custom_commands.md

 ### Dependency injection

-Tasks are instantiated by the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection).
+Commands are instantiated by the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection).
 This makes it easy to inject your dependencies using the constructor.

-	class MyTask extends Task
+	class Hello extends Command
 	{
 		protected $config;